KarMiles/physio-clinic/README.md

     - evaluation
     - requirements
 - Build, Measure, Learn approach.
 - Utilizing Issues on GitHub.
-This mechanism was used to manage PBIs (Product Backlog Items) related to User stories, Ideas/Epics, Suggestions and Defects occuring all through the project life cycle.
+This mechanism was used to manage PBIs (Product Backlog Items) related to User stories, Ideas/Epics, Suggestions and Defects occurring all through the project life cycle.
 For managing work flow every PBI was given a label using MoSCoW technique:
     - Must-Have (for items which must be done within given iteration)
     - Should-Have (items preferably done but with lesser priority)
     - Could-Have (items only done as contingency or left for next iterations)